codemary/frontend-nanodegree-mobile-portfolio/README.md

   ```

+  c.
+Use translateX,Z transform functions.

-  c.1.
-Moved `document.body.scrollTop` out of the for loop and stored query result in a variable for reuse.
+    1. Moved `document.body.scrollTop` out of the for loop and stored query result in a variable for reuse.

-  c.2.
-Used translateX() and translateZ(0) transform functions to the sliding pizza
+    2. Used translateX() and translateZ(0) transform functions to the sliding pizza

   ```js